utwente-db/QuestionMark/MANUAL.md

 - _To get the performance of the selected blocking algorithm, run ```blocker_performance.full_performance_scan```._
 - _To get the performance of the matching algorithm, run ```asn_blocker``` with the newly created dataset and write the blocks to a file with ```write_to_file```.
 - _Next, run ```blocker_performance.full_performance_scan```._

+## Supporting a non-PostgreSQL based DBMS.
+In case you want to benchmark a DBMS that is non-PostgreSQL based, you need to de a couple of extra steps to prepare the program.
+Please adapt the following parts in this program:
+- ```database.ini.tmpl```.
+- ```database_filler.py```.
+Currently, psycopg2 is used to establish a connection with the database.
+Please read through the code and adapt the methods that do not support the other DMBS.
+- ```instert_query.py```.
+The ```create()``` method also uses psycopg2 to connect to the database.
+This method should thus be adapted.